votchallenge/website/contents/vot2014/index.md

 ##### Call for participation and for papers

+The VOT challenges provide the tracking community with a new standard way of comparing short-term trackers and provide a common platform for discussing the evaluation and advancements made in the field of visual tracking.

-The increasing number of publications on tracking has made it impossible to follow all the developments.
-The [VOT2013](/vot2013/) challenge therefore introduced a new evaluation kit (software plus 16 well-known short videos) and compared and ranked in a joint workshop paper 27 single-target model-free trackers submitted by 51 participants.
-The results were presented with great success to more than 70 researchers attending the workshop at ICCV2013.
+The first challenge  - ([VOT2013](/vot2013/)) - introduced a new evaluation kit (software plus 16 well-known short videos) and compared 27 single-target model-free trackers submitted by 51 participants.
+The results were published in a joint paper presented at a ICCV2013 workshop, which was attended by over 70 researchers.

-The goal of this second workshop is to prolong the success of VOT2013 and to invite researchers from academia and industry to participate in a second challenge.
-This challenge aims at <b>single-object short-term trackers</b> that do not apply pre-learned models of object's appearance (<b>model-free</b>).
-Trackers do not need to account for automatic re-initialization.
+This year, the VOT committee is organizing the VOT2014 challenge in conjunction with the ECCV2014 and invites researchers from academia and industry to participate.
+Similarly to VOT2013, the challenge aims at <b>single-object short-term trackers</b> that do not apply pre-learned models of object's appearance (<b>model-free</b>) and process only short videos.
 The location of the object is given at the beginning.

-VOT2014 highlights:
+<u>VOT2014 highlights:</u>
 - An improved version of the cross-platform evaluation kit, which will much faster execute the experiments thanks to a powerful new communication protocol between kit and tracker
 - The dataset is enriched with new videos (in total 25 sequences) and labelled with rotating bounding boxes rather than bounding boxes solely axis aligned
 - The dataset is per-frame labelled with attributes